ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Enscrambled

-This is the ransomware version of Enscrambled where it uses AES method.
+This is a blended ransomware where it uses AES method.
 It is tested on debian/ubuntu based Linux distribution with required dependencies installed.
 Unlike others, it just outputs everything in terminal, just like text-based programs.
-It can also steal user's files by sending random 10 files to host's Telegram bot.
+It can deface, steals and do backdoors on a target machine.

 # What is This